kimmeyh/spamfilter/0dev_prompts.md

 Next:
 @workspace use 'memory-bank/*' to understand the workspace

+Would like your help planning to make this into a phone app (first android, then iPhone - but open to reasons for reverse) Need it to work with most phone/web-based email accounts:  aol, gmail, yahoo, hotmail, protomail What other email providers should I consider.

+Can you help draft a high-level plan that I can use.
+It should start with an MVP (minimal viable product) based on the existing app, and AOL mail while considering the other mail clients for architecture and setup purposes.
+The code for the application will be in a new code repository (not OutlookMailSpamFilter)

 Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.